 The function of the platforms

-The MongoDB database solution was originally developed in 2007 by a company named 10gen.
+The MongoDB database solution was originally developed in 2007 by a company named 10gen which is now known as MongoDB.
 It was developed as a cloud-based app engine with a motive for running multiple services and software.

 Unlike MongoDB, Hadoop had been an open-source project from the very beginning.
 It was created by Doug Cutting and it originated from a project called Nutch, which was an open-source web crawler created in 2002.